almonds0166/gauss/README.md

 ### `CSV2MATRIX` and `UVVIS`

-Both `CSV2MATRIX` and `UVVIS` convert a `.csv` file from the [DeNovix UV-Vis spectrophotometer](https://www.denovix.com/ds-11-fx-spectrophotometer-fluorometer/) into a matrix.
+Both `CSV2MATRIX` and `UVVIS` convert a `.csv` file from the [Denovix DS-11 FX+](https://www.denovix.com/ds-11-fx-spectrophotometer-fluorometer/) spectrophotometer into a matrix.
 The former is an earlier and bulkier version of the latter, added for completeness.
 The matrix returned is used in several of the functions here including `SPEC`, `GAUSS`, and `DECOMP`.

 ### `SPEC`